 I have to admit when I am testing at home I often have the food channel on the TV but I also like listening to music especially opera.
 I find it so relaxing

 What vegetarian dish do you make better than anyone else?

-What are your favourite magazines or cookbooks and why?
+What are your favorite magazines or cookbooks and why?

 I love that you say, in the introduction to Feel Good Food, that you weren't committed to a brutal food regimen, because you love food too much.
 I'm exactly the same.
 So tell me what is your feel good food?
 What food do you turn to when you are feeling rundown and in need of a little TLC?

 You also mention in the introduction to Feel Good Food that you made vegetables the heroes on your plate more frequently.
-What were your favourite vegetable/vegetarian recipe discoveries?
+What were your favorite vegetable/vegetarian recipe discoveries?